AP automation: Definition, how it works, and key benefits

 Manual vs. automated accounts payable

 Traditional AP workflows rely on paper-based systems and manual processing.
-Finance teams spend countless hours entering invoice data by hand, routing physical documents for approvals, and managing files full of vendor paperwork.
-This creates multiple opportunities for errors and eats up time that's better spent on strategic work.
+Finance teams spend hours entering invoice data by hand, routing physical documents for approvals, and managing files full of vendor paperwork.
+This creates multiple opportunities for errors and eats up time better spent on strategic work.

 Manual AP workflows also create bottlenecks.
 Invoices stuck on desks wait for approvals, vendor inquiries require digging through physical files, and your month-end close becomes a scramble to locate and process outstanding invoices.
-The lack of visibility means finance teams often operate blindly, unsure of their current payment obligations or cash flow commitments.

 Automation solves these challenges by turning AP paperless.
 Digital workflows replace paper trails, intelligent software handles data extraction and validation, and electronic approval routing eliminates physical handoffs.
 The result is faster processing and better visibility into every invoice, from receipt to payment.